• Skip to primary navigation

 The Italian way: don't make leftovers

-In Italy, leftover spaghetti isn't a thing.
-Italians cook only the pasta needed per person (80-90g) and toss it with a few ladles of sauce.
-The remaining sauce is refrigerated separately and combined with freshly boiled pasta the next day - so the pasta is always perfectly al dente.
+In Italy, leftover spaghetti isn't really a thing.
+Italians cook only the pasta needed per person (usually 80-90g) and toss it with a few ladles of sauce.
+The remaining sauce is refrigerated separately and combined with freshly boiled pasta the next day, so the pasta is always perfectly al dente.
 This is how I prefer to cook pasta at home.

 The American way: skillet or microwave

-That said, leftover spaghetti was absolutely a thing in our house growing up - a delicious one that saved my mom a lot of time.
-We'd happily have eaten it cold straight from the fridge, but my mom would just reheat it in a skillet with a little oil.
+That said, leftover spaghetti was absolutely a thing in our house growing up, and it saved my mom a lot of time.
+We'd happily have eaten it cold straight from the fridge, but my mom would reheat it in a skillet with a little oil.

 Short on time?
 Microwave for up to 1 minute.